Working After Retirement? Some Things to Keep in Mind

 Most of us probably have our Social Security number down pat.
 But another important number to know is your full retirement age (or FRA) because it’ll help you understand how your Social Security benefits might be impacted by going back to work.

 If you look at the Social Security Administration’s retirement age chart, you’ll notice that your FRA depends on the year you were born.
-You may have also noticed that your full retirement age gradually increases by a few months for every birth year.
+You may have also noticed that the full retirement age gradually increases by a few months for every birth year.
 For example, if you were born in 1959, your FRA is 66 and 10 months.
 And for those born in 1960 or later, it’s 67.

 If you’ve already started to collect Social Security retirement benefits, the good news is you can continue to receive them even if you decide to go back to work.